 Consular Travel Advice

-Due to terrorism, U.K. (FCO) advises avoiding travel to W National Park and the bordering hunting zones of Meekrou and Djona and advises reconsidering travel (or avoiding nonessential travel) to the area between Interstate Highway (RNIE) 2 (Tchaourou to Malanville) and the border with Nigeria.
-Canada (GAC) has a more limited warning.
-U.S. (DOS) and Australia (DFAT) have no current warnings.
+Due to terrorism, kidnapping, and ongoing security concerns, U.K. (FCO) advises avoiding travel to W National Park and the bordering hunting zones of Meekrou and Djona; the area between the W National Park and the border with Niger; Pendjari National Park and bordering hunting zones; and all other areas within 5 km (3.1 mi) of the border with Burkina Faso.
+U.K. (FCO) advises reconsidering travel (or avoiding nonessential travel) to the area between Interstate Highway (RNIE) 2 (Tchaourou to Malanville) and the border with Nigeria.
+U.S. (DOS), Canada (GAC), and Australia (DFAT) have more limited warnings.

 Low risk of attack by transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-High risk of violent crime (armed robbery and carjacking) and petty crime exists in Cotonou, especially on beaches near hotels frequented by foreigners and in Dantokpa market; in areas bordering Nigeria; and on highways and rural roads.
-Risk of violent crime and petty crime exists throughout the rest of the country.
+High risk of violent crime (armed robbery and carjacking) and high risk of petty crime exist in Cotonou, especially on beaches near hotels frequented by foreigners, in the Haie Vive and Les Cocotiers neighborhoods, and in Dantokpa market; in areas bordering Nigeria; on highways and rural roads.

 Scams involving credit cards and a wide range of financial activities have been reported.

 Kidnappings by criminal groups occur in W National Park, Pendjari National Park, and bordering hunting zones and in areas bordering Burkina Faso.
 Targets may include foreigners (especially Westerners).

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation may occur.